-With innovative clean energy developers, enthusiastic members, amazing staff and board, and awesome volunteers in the mix, our organization's story can be told in what we're grateful for. #GivingTuesday is coming up tomorrow (December 3rd), and we hope these stories will inspire you to give as they have inspired us to persevere.
+With innovative clean energy developers, enthusiastic members, amazing staff and board, and awesome volunteers in the mix, our organization's story can be told in what we're grateful for.
+We hope these stories will inspire you to support our work the same way they have inspired us to persevere.

 Here's a quick recap of #7DaysofGratitude (click to read each individual story):